 Q: When do my Transformation & Bandwidth quotas reset to zero?

-Q: How does using
+Q: How does using the automatic format transformation

-f_auto affect my quotas?
+f_auto affect my usage?

-Q: How does using add-on transformations work?
+Q: How does using add-ons work?

 Q: What other processes could be counted towards the "transformations" quota?